szabgab/perlmaven.com/sites/en/pages/sorting-mixed-strings.md

 ## Extract numbers using substr

 In order to compare the strings using the numbers in the string we need to extract those numbers.
-Based on the example above we can assume that the strings consist of <b>4 characters and then the number</b>.
+Based on the example above we can assume that the strings consist of **4 characters and then the number**.
 In that case we can use [substr](/string-functions-length-lc-uc-index-substr) to extract the numbers:

 ```perl